Annual Budget Health Check

 The 50/30/20 rule (50% needs, 30% wants, 20% savings) is a widely-used benchmark for healthy household budgets.
 This calculator expands on that framework with additional checks: emergency fund adequacy, debt-to-income ratio, and savings rate.
 Combined into a score, it produces a single number that summarises overall budget health.

-The checks weighted into the scoreneeds ratio (below 50% of income is ideal — flexibility), wants ratio (below 30% is prudent), savings rate (20%+ is strong, below 10% is slow accumulation), emergency fund (6+ months excellent, 3-6 months adequate, below 3 months vulnerable), debt ratio (below 36% is healthy, above 50% is stressed).
+The five checks weighted into the score: needs ratio (below 50% of income is ideal — flexibility), wants ratio (below 30% is prudent), savings rate (20%+ is strong, below 10% is slow accumulation), emergency fund (6+ months excellent, 3-6 months adequate, below 3 months vulnerable), debt ratio (below 36% is healthy, above 50% is stressed).

 The score isn't prescriptive — high earners in high-cost areas often have wants ratios above 30% while being financially fine.
 What matters is the trend over time and identifying the weakest ratio for targeted improvement.
-A 60/100 score with emergency fund adequacy the weak link suggests building cash reserves; the same score with high debt ratio suggests debt reduction as priority.
+A 60/100 score with emergency-fund adequacy the weak link points to building cash reserves; the same score with high debt ratio points to debt reduction as the faster lever.

 How to use it

 Input annual gross income, annual spending on needs (rent, utilities, groceries, transport), wants (dining, entertainment, hobbies, shopping), savings and investment contributions, emergency fund months held, and total debt balance.
-The tool produces score and breakdown.
+The tool produces a score and breakdown.
+If the sum of needs + wants + savings exceeds income, the ratios compute but are no longer meaningful as budget diagnostics — the inputs are inconsistent with actual cashflow.

 What the result means

 Overall score of 70+ is healthy.
 50-70 has specific weak ratios to address.
 Below 50 has multiple weak dimensions.
-The breakdown identifies which specific ratio drags the score down most — that's the priority for next year's changes.
+The breakdown identifies which specific ratio drags the score down most.

 Diagnostic tool, not financial advice.
 Annual review tool for personal reflection.